Flint Hills Military History Symposium

 Bridging the Gap Between Classroom and Battlefield

-The Kansas State University History Department in partnership with The Dwight D. Eisenhower Presidential Library & Museum is pleased to offer the Flint Hills Military History Symposium 2025 focusing on “Leadership & War - The Art and Science of Critical Decisions".
+The Kansas State University History Department in partnership with the Dwight D. Eisenhower Presidential Library & Museum is pleased to offer the Flint Hills Military History Symposium 2025 focusing on “Leadership & War - The Art and Science of Critical Decisions."
 We will explore the historical application of the four instruments of national power: Diplomatic, Informational, Military, and Economic (DIME).
 This framework has been used for decades to understand how the United States can achieve strategic goals.

 Local Hotel Information